Employers: Why your worker’s work schedule is important and how to report it

 Worker’s work week

-The worker’s work week at the time of injury is important because we use this schedule to pay the injured worker their earnings loss benefits.
+The worker’s work week at the time of injury is important because we use this schedule to pay the worker their earnings loss benefits.
 We pay based on a regular work schedule and a daily rate.
 A regular schedule is when the worker’s days off are consistent from week-to-week or there is a set rotation of days off over a period of weeks.
 In addition, if your worker has a set schedule (basis of hire) you need to let us know the schedule.

 Schedule example: A regular schedule is when the worker’s days off are consistent from week to week or there is a set rotation of days off over a period of weeks.
 For example, the basis of hire is full time working Monday to Friday, rest days are Saturday and Sunday.
 The hours of work are eight-hour days or 40 hours per week at $15/hour.